lightningbug-io/lightningbug-maven-plugin/README.md

 * Hardware state at the time of build
 * Hardware state at the time of test
 * The test signal for each executed test

 ### What is the performance impact on the build and the test executions?
 It will vary from project to project.
 We are collecting data right now to determine the impact but the aim is to keep it as minimal as possible.

-### How are you avoiding creating Heisenbugs through the additional overhead of Lightning Bug on the SUT?

 ### I would like to set up my own Lightning Bug server to maintain confidentiality of my code.
 How do I do that?
 Currently the server side solution for Lightning Bug assumes Amazon Web Services hosting.
 However, we plan on making it IaaS independent going forward.